Prag8855/aab/content/guides/residence-permit.md

 **[How to renew a freelance visa ➞](/guides/renew-german-freelance-visa)**

 After a few years, you might qualify for German [permanent residence](/glossary/Niederlassungserlaubnis) or citizenship.
+These don't need to be renewed.

 ## Need help?